A First-in-human Study of EPI-321 in Facioscapulohumeral Muscular Dystrophy

 Exclusion Criteria

-• Has an anti-AAVrh74 total binding antibody titer > 1:400 - Requires a walker or wheelchair for ambulation - Pregnant and/or breastfeeding at baseline or is planning to become pregnant during the first 12 months following EPI-321 administration - Has FSHD Type 2 - Has a body mass >90 kg - Has a concurrent or past medical conditions could jeopardize the safety of the participant
+• Has an anti-AAVrh74 total binding antibody titer > 1:400 - Requires a walker or wheelchair for ambulation - Pregnant and/or breastfeeding at baseline or is planning to become pregnant during the first 12 months following EPI-321 administration - Has FSHD Type 2 - Has a concurrent or past medical conditions could jeopardize the safety of the participant

 Study Design